-If you feel you’ve been a victim of clinical negligence, the first thing to do is make an official complaint.
+If you feel you’ve been a victim of clinical negligence under NHS care, the first thing to do is make a formal complaint.

 What’s the difference between a complaint and a claim?

-If all you want is to have your experience noted and dealt with – by way of apology or change in policy – an official complaint may be more appropriate than a claim.
+Complaints can effectively get your negative experience on the record.
+Whether it’s by way of apology or change in policy, an official complaint may be more appropriate than a claim.

-Medical negligence compensation will – if you win – see the negligence you suffered recognised by the court, and provide you with appropriate compensation to ensure you don’t have to suffer financially.
+Medical negligence compensation will – if you win – gets the negligence you suffer compensated.
+Moreover, it provides you with appropriate compensation to ensure you don’t have to suffer financially.

 What if I don’t want to make a claim?

 In cases where you suffered negligent care but were lucky enough not to become injured or unwell as a result, you can choose to register an official complaint without starting a medical negligence claim.
-You may decide to do this in the hope that registering this complaint will result in apology and prevent the same thing from happening to someone else.
+You may decide to do this in the hope that registering this complaint will result in an apology.
+Moreover, to prevent the same thing from happening to someone else.

-However, if your life has been negatively impacted by the treatment you’ve received, you are within your rights to make a claim for compensation, and our team can help you start that process.
+However, if your life faces a negative impact from the treatment, you are within your rights to make a claim for compensation.
+Our team can help you start that process.

-Is it ethical to make a complaint against the NHS?
+Is it ethical to make a criminal negligence complaint against the NHS?

-Many people are reluctant to take action against the NHS, perhaps because they feel the organisation is ‘too big’ to take on, or think it’s unfair to take legal action and claim compensation from a publically funded institution where the vast majority of staff are genuinely trying their best to help.
+Many people with personal injury complications are reluctant to take action against the NHS.
+This is often because they fear the organisation is ‘too big’ to take on.
+Additionally, they think it’s unfair to take legal action against a publicly-funded institution.
+Especially one in which the vast majority of staff are genuinely trying their best to help.

-The NHS treats hundreds of millions of people each year, and only a tiny fraction of these people make claims against them – so things don’t go wrong very often.
-It’s important to use the policies and processes in place to not only help the NHS learn from its mistakes, but also to receive any compensation you may be entitled to.
+To put things in context, the NHS treats hundreds of millions of people annually.
+In short, a small fraction of those people make claims against the NHS, so things don’t go wrong very often.
+Therefore, it’s important to use the policies/processes in place to:

-If you’ve suffered at the hands of an NHS – or private – medical practitioner in the last three years, a member of our team could help.
+If you suffer at the hands of a medical practitioner in the last three years, we can help.
 Get in touch here to discuss your situation and we’ll be able to give you an idea of how likely you are to win your case, and how much compensation you could be entitled to.